-If you are going to college, then you must understand student loan services.
+If you are going to college, you must understand student loan services.
 Have you ever received an email from Great Lakes Educational Loan Services, Inc.?
-Wondered what it is?
+Have you wondered what it is?
 It’s related to student loans.
-Perhaps, you never heard about it before, not to mention you have never contacted or taken any loan from them.
+Perhaps you have never heard about it before, not to mention you have never contacted or taken any loan from them.

 Great Lakes might not be a popular name among student loan servicers.
-The official name of the company is Great Lakes Educational Loan Services, Inc. The US Department of Education (ED) owns Great Lakes as a loan servicer for federal student loans.
-You can check this detail on the official website of student aid.
+The company’s official name is Great Lakes Educational Loan Services, Inc. The US Department of Education (ED) owns Great Lakes as a loan servicer for federal student loans.
+You can check this detail on the official student aid website.

 It may approach you for student loans.
 Some of you may be in doubt, so we’ve written this article about Great Lakes Student Loans.